southsidedean/using-kubectl-generate-yaml-manifests/README.md

 ### Exercise 2

-***Create a YAML manifest for a single Pod, imperatively, named `apache-pod`, using the image `httpd:latest`, in the `apache-declarative` namespace, with `port 80` exposed.
+***Create a YAML manifest in a file named `declarative-apache-pod.yaml` for a single Pod, imperatively, named `apache-pod`, using the image `httpd:latest`, in the `apache-declarative` namespace, with `port 80` exposed.
 Review this manifest, deploy it, and confirm all the objects have been created.
-Confirm that your Pod is in the `Running` state.
+Confirm your Pod is in the `Running` state.
 Confirm you can reach the Apache web server using `curl`.***

 [Exercise 2: Solution](solutions/solution-exercise-2.md)